When to Renew Car Insurance: What to Expect and How to Save

 Confirm Your New or Renewed Policy in Writing

-Whether you renew with your current insurer or move to a new one, request the declarations page and verify the effective date, coverage limits and listed discounts before your old policy expires.
-Keep a digital copy in a location you can access quickly after an accident.
-Once the effective date passes, your renewal window closes for the next 6 or 12 months.
+Request the declarations page, verify the effective date, coverage limits and listed discounts before your old policy expires.
+Store a digital copy somewhere you can reach fast after an accident.
+Once the effective date passes, you're committed for the next six or 12 months.

 What to Watch Out For at Renewal

-Four specific risks at renewal can cost you money or leave you underinsured — rate increases, silent coverage reductions, expired discounts and missing the comparison window.
+Four risks at renewal can cost you money or leave you underinsured: rate increases without a claim, silent coverage reductions, expired discounts and missing the comparison window.

 trendingUp icon